ericdagenais/GPUImage-RubyMotion-Example/README.md

 An example to demonstrate the use of [GPUImage][GI] with [RubyMotion][RM].
 This is based on the examples from the Indie Ambitions blog articles [Learning OpenGL with GPUImage][IA] and [Perlin Noise on GPU in GPUImage][IA2].

 This needs to be run on a physical iPhone or iPad device with a camera to see the results.
 Running it in the simulator simply results in a black screen.
-[This video][VI] shows the effect of the image filter.
-See the blog article for more details.
+[This video][VI] shows the effect of one of the image filters.
+See the blog articles for more details.
 Swipe the screen left or right to change the current filter.
 Touch the screen to change the filter parameters.

 ### Quickstart